Shounak Das

 Final year Dual Degree (B.Tech + M.Tech) student in Electrical Engineering at IIT Bombay, with a minor in Artificial Intelligence, Machine Learning & Data Science.

 I am currently working on Vision-Language Models (VLMs) at MeDAL Lab under the guidance of Prof. Amit Sethi.
-I have worked on cutting-edge industrial problems in ML, NLP, Generative AI, and CV at
+I have worked on cutting-edge industrial problems in ML, NLP, Generative AI, LLMs, and Computer Vision at Fujitsu Research, Intel, and Swiggy.
+I am also proficient in DSA and programming, and skilled in Signal Processing and Communication Systems.

 Skills:

-- Languages: C++, Python, C, MATLAB, HTML, CSS, JavaScript, VHDL, Assembly, Arduino
+• Languages: C++, Python, C, MATLAB, HTML, CSS, JavaScript, VHDL, Assembly, Arduino

-- Softwares: Git, AWS, Docker, Tableau, MySQL, PostgreSQL, Intel Quartus, Xilinx Vivado, GNU Radio, SOLIDWORKS
+• Softwares: Git, AWS, Docker, Tableau, MySQL, PostgreSQL, Intel Quartus, Xilinx Vivado, GNU Radio, SOLIDWORKS

-- Python Libraries: NumPy, Matplotlib, Pandas, SciPy, PyTorch, TensorFlow, PySpark, OpenSlide, Transformers,
+• Python Libraries: NumPy, Matplotlib, Pandas, SciPy, PyTorch, TensorFlow, PySpark, OpenSlide, Transformers, Gensim, spaCy, Diffusers, LangChain, ChromaDB, Weaviate, NLTK, Streamlit

 Publications: